PlatinumSrc/PlatinumSrc/README.md

 - Running the engine
     1. Download a game \(the engine will not run without a game\)
         - [H-74](https://github.com/PQCraft/H-74)
-    2. Drop the game into a directory called `games` and use the `--game` option, or ensure the `defaultgame` variable in `engine/config/config.cfg` is set to the game's directory name
+    2. Drop the game into a directory called `games` and use the `-game` option, or ensure the `defaultgame` variable in `engine/config/config.cfg` is set to the game's directory name
-    3. Put any mods into a directory called `mods` and use the `--mods` option, or ensure they are listed in the `mods` variable in one of the configs
+    3. Put any mods into a directory called `mods` and use the `-mods` option, or ensure they are listed in the `mods` variable in one of the configs
         - You can use `config/config.cfg` in `engine/` or in the game's local data directory \(usually located in `~/.local/share/` under Linux and other Unix-like systems, and `%AppData%\Roaming\` under Windows\)
         - Mods are listed as comma-separated values without spaces between values
     4. Run the executable